Skip to main content

 Recommended Videos

-Lamarr fought hard to not to be only defined by her beauty, despite being known as “the most beautiful woman in the world” at the time, but early Hollywood wasn’t exactly known for its positive treatment towards its actresses.
+Lamarr fought hard to not only be defined by her beauty, despite being known as “the most beautiful woman in the world” at the time, but early Hollywood wasn’t exactly known for its positive treatment towards its actresses.

 It has even been reported Lamarr – and a combination of a few other women – were the inspiration for the looks of Snow White and Cat Woman.